Writing in College

 The Writing Process

-Have you ever received a writing assignment, thought “this won’t take long” and then stayed up all night writing the night before your assignment was due because it ended up taking a lot longer than you thought it would?
-If you have, you’re not alone.
-Many beginning writers struggle to plan well when it comes to a writing assignment, and this results in writing that is just not as good as it could be.
+Have you ever received a writing assignment, and thought “this won’t take long”, only to stay up all night rushing to finish it before the deadline?
+You’re not alone—many writers struggle to plan effectively, which often results in work that is just not as good as it could be.
 When you wait until the last minute and fail to engage in every step of the writing process, you’re not doing your best work.

 Writing Through Fear

 Writing is an activity that can cause occasional anxiety for anyone, even professional writers.
-Start early and use strategies, like those mentioned below, to help you work through the anxiety.
+Start early and use strategies, like those mentioned below, to help you work through writing anxiety.

-- Remember that knowledge is power.
+5. Remember that knowledge is power.
 Sometimes the only way to assuage our fear is to know more.
 Perhaps you want to learn about the writing process to make it less intimidating.
-Check out the Writing Center’s website for tips and tutorials that will increase your confidence.
+Check out Walden University’s Writing Center website for tips and tutorials that will increase your confidence.
 You can also always ask your instructor questions about the assignment.

 Link to Learning

-The writing centers at the University of North Carolina at Chapel Hill and the University of Richmond, as well as the news site Inside Higher Ed, also have helpful articles on writing anxiety.
+The writing center at the University of North Carolina at Chapel Hill, as well as the news site Inside Higher Ed, also have helpful articles on writing anxiety.